plexiform/card_a_day/README.md

 todo:

+/*
+  BRO TAG EACH JOURNAL ENTRY WHEN POSTING IT, FUCKKKKKKKKKKKKKKK ALSO PUT REQUEST ON EACH CLICK OF A CHECKBOX TO THAT ENTRY
+    (HAVE ENTRIES EXPAND LEFTWARD <)
+    */
 - display today's sched in create schedule
 - PUT morning routine (to complete fast, meditation)
   - limit routine to 1/day